openafg/laravel-docker/README.md

 ## Customize Docker Images

-These docker images are configured in `docker-compose.yml` file and also the prodaction version `docker-compose.production.yml`.
+These docker images are configured in `docker-compose.yml` file and also the production version is `docker-compose.production.yml`.

-If you'r not using vuejs with your laravel application you can simply comment the npm container.
+If you're not using Vuejs with your Laravel application, you can simply comment the `npm` container.
 ```
 npm:
     container_name: npm